Deyda/Evergreen-Script/README.md

 Line 1980 defines which package is downloaded.

 For WinSCP this is the exe file.

+### Zoom
+Line 2526 defines which package is downloaded.

+For Zoom this is the exe file.

 ## Shortcut
 In GitHub I have placed a sample lnk file under [shortcut](https://github.com/Deyda/Evergreen/tree/main/shortcut), as well as the Evergreen Script logo as an icon file.